Leishmania major

 Leishmania major is a species of parasite found in the genus Leishmania, and is associated with the disease zoonotic cutaneous leishmaniasis (also known as Aleppo boil, Baghdad boil, Bay sore, Biskra button, Chiclero ulcer, Delhi boil, Kandahar sore, Lahore sore, Oriental sore, Pian bois, and Uta).
 L. major is an intracellular pathogen which infects the macrophages and dendritic cells of the immune system.
 Though Leishmania species are found on every continent aside from Antarctica, Leishmania major is found only in the Eastern Hemisphere, specifically in Northern Africa, the Middle East, Northwestern China, and Northwestern India.

 Biology

 Life cycle

 As a trypanosomatid, L. major begins its lifecycle in amastigote form in the midgut of the main vector, female sand flies (Phlebotomus spp.).
-Once in the gut of the sand fly, the parasites change from aflagelated amastigotes into flagellated promastigotes for one to two weeks until they are fully developed, a which point they make their way to the proboscis.
+Once in the gut of the sand fly, the parasites change from aflagellate amastigotes into flagellated promastigotes for one to two weeks until they are fully developed, at which point they make their way to the proboscis.